 The good news is that you don’t need a professional camera to record an adequate video.
 The key here is to ensure that the lighting situation looks good on the camera.
 When there is enough light in the shot, even an iPhone camera will do the trick of recording a nice-looking video.
 That is why you need to make sure there is plenty of natural or artificial light in the room where you’re recording your resume.

 Another thing that can make or break your whole video resume recording experience is the sound.
 This is where even the most advanced smartphone camera won’t help – without a microphone the sound in your video won’t give off a professional vibe.
 You don’t need an expensive microphone to record decent audio for your video resume – thanks to the growing industry of video bloggers, there is plenty of affordable sound equipment to choose from.

-In case you decide to take an even more professional approach to creating your video resume by shooting several takes, you’ll also need to do an adequate editing job.
-This will likely require learning to work in some advanced video editing software, which is another skill you can add to your resume once you are done and as long as it’s relevant to your career aspirations.
+In case you decide to take an even more professional approach to create your video resume by shooting several takes, you’ll also need to do an adequate editing job.
+This will likely require learning to work on some advanced video editing software, which is another skill you can add to your resume once you are done and as long as it’s relevant to your career aspirations.

-The wrong background can be a significant The background of your video resume has more significance that you could imagine: it’s best to shoot the video against a blank, neutrally-colored wall or in a location that resembles a workplace.
+- The wrong background can be a significant The background of your video resume has more significance than you could imagine: it’s best to shoot the video against a blank, neutrally-colored wall or in a location that resembles a workplace.

-While the heyday of sending out video resumes may be a couple of years off from now, it’s already clear that a video resume is something you should at least try.
-Right now it’s your chance to stand out from the crowd, and with stiff competition in the job market we’re witnessing today, it’s a chance worth taking.
+While the heyday of sending out video resumes, maybe a couple of years off from now, it’s already clear that a resume is something you should at least try.
+Right now it’s your chance to stand out from the crowd, and with stiff competition in the job market, we’re witnessing today, it’s a chance worth taking.